Here is a question I get all the time:

 1. Use a contract on every project

-- that once the client accepts the completed work, they accept full responsibility for any further processes in which the work is used (e.g. printing, putting logo to use, etc.)
+- That once the client accepts the completed work, they accept full responsibility for any further processes in which the work is used (e.g. printing, putting the logo to use, etc.)

-- you and the client has the right to terminate the services, and what that entails for you both.
+- You and the client have the right to terminate the services, and what that entails for you both.

 Having some basic terms in place for every project will help protect you, but more importantly, will help inform the client of how you work.